app comparison

 Growli is built around a different premise: care is a conversation, not a calendar.
 Tell Growli which plants live where in your British home, and the morning briefing arrives with watering tasks, UK weather context, and seasonal nudges.
 When something goes wrong, ask in plain English — Growli asks clarifying questions back, then ranks likely causes by the specific answers given.

-Pros: multi-turn conversational symptom diagnosis, daily morning briefing with UK weather and tasks, frost alerts ahead of cold nights tuned to the British forecast, native UK localisation with RHS hardiness ratings (not just USDA zones), remembers garden history across sessions, offline mode for greenhouse and field use, loved by 7,000+ growers across UK and US.
+Pros: multi-turn conversational symptom diagnosis, daily morning briefing with UK weather and tasks, frost alerts ahead of cold nights tuned to the British forecast, native UK localisation with RHS hardiness ratings (not just USDA zones), remembers garden history across sessions, offline mode for greenhouse and field use, rated 4.9 in the UK App Store and 4.6 in the US across UK and US.

 Cons: species catalogue is smaller than PictureThis at the long tail of obscure ornamentals (catching up monthly), dialog-first UX has a slight learning curve for users expecting one-tap answers, vegetable-bed planning is lighter than dedicated allotment apps.